KriVaTri/EVCM/README.md

 Notes:
 - Priority Charging is a global flag; each entry exposes a proxy switch that reads/writes the same global value and stays in sync via events.
 - Start/Stop Reset controls whether Start/Stop should be reset to ON or OFF after cable disconnect and on integration reload (persisted).
-In those moments the Start/Stop switch mirrors the Reset state; only the user can change Start/Stop Reset.
+In those moments the Start/Stop switch mirrors the Reset state.

 ---